blackboard/anthologydevdocs/docs/blackboard/rest-apis/getting-started/first-steps.md

 1. [Authenticate with Blackboard Collaborate](/rest-apis/collaborate/security-and-tokens) via REST API
 2. heck out our [Collaborate REST API reference](/rest-apis/collaborate/api) -->

-#### Get Development Instances of Anthology Applications
+#### Get Development Instances of blackboard Applications

-Anthology makes available instances of Anthology applications that you can use to build projects that integrate with Anthology applications.
+blackboard makes available instances of blackboard applications that you can use to build projects that integrate with blackboard applications.
 Among others, we offer these popular developer instances.

 - [AWS instance of Learn](/docs/blackboard/sandbox-envs/welcome)